munificent/ui-as-code/in-progress/parameter-freedom.md

 *   Talk to the DDC, dart2js, and VM teams to see how supporting the additional parameters affects the calling conventions, ABI, and performance of function calls.

+*   My understanding is that when dart2js compiles a function with optional parameters, it generates stub entrypoints for every possible arity.
+That doesn't scale to rest parameters where there is no upper limit to the number of parameters.
+We'll have to work with them and see if it's possible to come up with a reasonable compilation strategy and calling convention.

 *   Consider some kind of user study or survey to get data on whether `...` or `*` is a better choice for rest/spread.